The Disillusionment Power Pack is a free one-month series of emails meant to help teachers through the hardest part of

 Not only was I afraid people would say these things – I was afraid they would be right.

 For better or for worse, there is no good way to “out” yourself as a struggling teacher your first year.
 To be a new teacher is to receive constant reminders that you’re doing the most important job in the world.
 Occasionally, someone will also acknowledge that the profession has a steep learning curve, a phrase that does not begin to capture what it feels like to think that you are failing at the most important job in the world.

 In other words, I needed to hear from a future version of myself.

 This was what eventually inspired me to create the Disillusionment Power Pack, a thirty-day series of the emails I’d send now to first-year-teacher me.
-The emails are totally free – all you need to input is the email address where you’d like to receive them.
+The emails are totally free–just input the email address where you’d like to receive them.
 They’re really just private(ish) records of my worst days as a new teacher, including pictures of actual journal pages I wrote at the time and the stories behind the stories I now tell in speeches and articles.
 (NPR covered the email series in a story written by a former teacher, tellingly entitled, Hey, New Teachers, It’s OK to Cry in Your Car.)

 I don’t send these emails out to most of the people on my mailing list, nor are they part of the material available on this blog.
 They are only for people who are having really, really bad days right now.